Entered December 2017; revised July 2018

 When Mathey published La Comédienne, he proposed several comparisons between the picture and established Watteau drawings.
 But, for the greater part, they remain just analogies; they are not studies that the artist actually used for his painting.
 The major exception is a splendid trois crayons sheet of heads and hands (Rosenberg Prat 456).
 The study at the upper right of a hand holding a mask corresponds closely to the actress’ right hand and mask, and thus constitutes evidence of Watteau’s authorship of the painting.
-Curiously, Rosenberg and Prat, normally fastidious in such matters, make no reference to the Mathey publication of the drawing or the actress’ hand in La Comédienne.
+Curiously, Rosenberg and Prat, normally fastidious in such matters, made no reference to the Mathey publication of the drawing or the actress’ hand in La Comédienne.

 Among the other Watteau drawings that Mathey summoned up is a study of a woman’s head in a well-known drawing now in the British Museum (Rosenberg Prat 521).
-Indeed, the round eyes and pursed lips of this sensitive rendering recall in a general way the painted features of La Comédienne.
+Indeed, the round eyes, snub-nose, and pursed lips of this sensitive rendering recall in a general way the painted features of La Comédienne.
 But other of his drawings share these same characteristics, such an evocative drawing of a woman’s head that was undoubtedly cut from a once larger sheet (Rosenberg Prat 439).
 Clearly, the exact drawing that Watteau employed for La Comédienne is yet to be found.

-This portrayal of an actress singing strikes an unusual note in Watteau’s oeuvre, largely because it is an unfamiliar work.
+This portrayal of an actress singing and posturing strikes an unusual note in Watteau’s oeuvre, largely because it is an unfamiliar work.
 Yet it fits comfortably among Watteau’s later works: large in scale, rich in color, warm in character.
 Her distinctive costume—the puffed, slashed sleeves, the beribboned scarf, the coquettish cap and plume—situate her in the world of the theater.
 Her lips are pursed as though she is singing, and the turn of her body and the mask in her hand further the allusion.